- Villagers have an improved quality of education, including:

 CGS School Management Committees (Comités de Gestion Scolaire)

-The Alliance works diligently with parents so they understand the importance of education in all their childrens’ lives.
+The Alliance works diligently with parents so they understand the importance of education in all their children’s’ lives.
 22 parents from 11 villages attend a one-day training to learn about ways to become more involved with their children’s schools.
 Parents are now determined to make sure teachers are paid monthly and on time, and that female enrollment continues to increase in the classrooms.
-During the 14-15 program year, two test villages will also hold a “back to school” event where all parents will be invited to meet their children’s teacher and learn more about how they can support their child’s education.

-Similar to our Healthy Village Plans, the Literate Village Plan helps the village committee establish its vision of what a literate village would look like, determine priorities and assign specific tasks to council members.
-To date, 9 villages have complete the 3-part Village Education Plan.
+The Education Council helps the village establish its vision of what a literate village would look like, determine priorities, and assign specific tasks.